Alfred Janniot

-Alfred Auguste Janniot (13 June 1889 – 18 July 1969) was a French Art Deco sculptor most active in the 1930s.
+Alfred Auguste Janniot (13 June 1889 – 15 July 1969) was a French Art Deco sculptor most active in the 1930s.

 Biography

-Janniot was educated at the École des Beaux-Arts, a pupil of Jean Antoine Injalbert, and was the winner of the 1919 Prix de Rome.
-Under the influence of Antoine Bourdelle, most of Janniot's career was given to monumental and architectural sculpture.
+Janniot was educated at the École des Beaux-Arts in Paris, a pupil of Jean Antoine Injalbert, and was the winner of the 1919 Prix de Rome.
+Under the influence of Antoine Bourdelle, most of Janniot's career was devoted to monumental and architectural sculpture.

 In 1938 he became an officer in the Legion of Honor.
-From 1945 through 1959, he held the title of "Professor of Monumental Art" at the Beaux-Arts in Paris.
+From 1945 through 1959, he held the title of Professor of Monumental Art at the École des Beaux-Arts.

 His extensive bas-reliefs on the Palais de la Porte Dorée in Paris – built in 1931 for the Paris Colonial Exposition – portray ships, oceans, and wildlife, including antelopes, elephants, zebras, and snakes.
 Janniot also contributed the gilded panel Paris and New York Joining Hands Above Figures of Poetry, Beauty and Elegance on the façade of the Maison Française, Rockefeller Center, circa 1930.

+He died on 15 July 1969 at Neuilly-sur-Seine.